5 things to think about when writing a poem

 - Original ways of saying something – avoid clichés, very familiar ways of describing something e.g. ‘as hot as the sun’ and try to find a new way through careful language choice or comparison.

-The theme of the 2016 Taaleem Award is Time.
+The theme of the 2017 Taaleem Award is Journeys.
 It is a theme that has played a part in many of literature’s great stories and has been examined and interpreted in myriad ways by authors through the ages.

-‘Time’ can mean a variety of things to you and it is your spin on the theme that will make your poem stand out to the judges.
-Remember to look at ‘Time’ not just as a physical concept but also as an abstract one.
-Play with the word ‘time’; after all, ‘time’ needn’t denote only the past, present and future.
-You can stretch a moment to infinity or condense an eternity within the line-limit of your poem.
-You can personify time and use it as a character or keep it intangible.
-You can use time as a genre and delve into steampunk, historical fiction and science-fiction.
+‘Journeys’ can mean a variety of things to you and it is your spin on the theme that will make your poem stand out to the judges.
+Remember to look at ‘Journeys’ not just as a physical concept but also as an abstract one.
+Play with the word ‘journeys’; after all, ‘journeys’ needn’t denote only a road or path but something more spiritual and mental.
+You can personify journeys and use it as a character or keep it intangible.
+You can use journeys as a genre and delve into steampunk, historical fiction and science-fiction.
 The possibilities are endless and you must choose wisely.

 Always remember this – you write for yourself.
 Yes, there is a judge at the other end, but when you sit down to write, it should be what you want to write, not what someone else expects to read.
 The best writing comes with no expectations.